Canadian Pacific Railway Facts

 The Canadian Pacific Railway history is an essential part of Canadian history, as well as the shaping of the nation.
 Before the completion of the CPR in 1885, British Columbia was difficult to reach from other parts of Canada.
 Travelling to British Columbia from Hong Kong was easier, cheaper, and faster than from Halifax.
 To connect the new Confederation, a better transportation system was required.
 The CPR made cross-country travel economical and convenient.
 The railway was critical to Canada's success as a nation.
 Here are some important facts about the Canadian Pacific Railway.

-- The railway would create jobs for thousands of individuals.
+• The railway created jobs for thousands of individuals.
 It helped establish Canada's global reputation, inspiring colonization.

-- During the Northwest Rebellion of 1885, the CPR permitted soldiers to travel to locations in just ten days, giving them an advantage.
+• During the Northwest Rebellion of 1885, the CPR permitted soldiers to travel to locations in just 10 days, giving them an advantage.

-- It would transport settlers from the Prairies to British Columbia.
-It would transfer commodities from the west to the east and vice versa.
+• The CPR transported settlers from the Prairies to British Columbia, and it transfered commodities from the west to the east and vice versa.

-- In addition, the CPR was accountable for finding natural gas in Alderson, Alberta, in 1886.
-It happened while construction workers were digging for water.
+• In addition, the CPR is credited with finding natural gas in Alderson, Alberta in 1886.
+It was an important discover that happened while CPR construction workers were digging for water.

 When was the Canadian Pacific Railway built?